dolphin-emu/dolphin/Data/readme.txt

 Optional: Copy sixense_x64.dll, iweardrv.dll, and iwrstdrv.dll into your Dolphin directory.

-Oculus Rift DK1 to DK2, and HTC Vive are supported.
-You need the Oculus 0.6 or 0.7 runtime installed.
+Oculus Rift DK2 to CV1, and HTC Vive are supported.
+You need the Oculus 1.3 runtime installed.
-Both Direct and Extended modes work now.
 Dolphin performs best if it is the only monitor connected to the desktop, but that also makes the menus more difficult to use.
 Plug the Rift in, turn it on, and make sure the service is running and not paused,